MA-EMBED/ma-embedded-template-free/bus/README.md

 Part of the Mark Agius Embedded Firmware Template

-## Bus Layer
+## Bus

-This layer provides shared communication interfaces.

-### Belongs here
+This folder contains communication bus implementations used by the system.

+Typical contents include:
-- I2C bus wrappers
+- I2C bus helpers
-- SPI bus wrappers
+- SPI bus helpers
-- UART bus wrappers
+- UART interfaces

-### Does NOT belong here
-- Device-specific logic
-- Application state

-Rule:
-Drivers must communicate through this layer.
+The bus layer provides a common access point for communicating with external devices.